-I travel to schools in the UK as well via skype.
+I travel to local schools in the UK as well via skype.
 Whereas, when I started writing my poems for children in my local primary school, I would go in person to the school and read them to the children, answer their questions, and often go away with a new subject provided by them, now I can go into schools where children don't have a local children's poet to visit them.
 Instead of inviting an author into the classroom and making it worthwhile by paying them to work all day with the children, I can just pop into a classroom on a regular basis for half an hour, and this is much cheaper for schools.
-I am getting to the age (for I am a grandmother aged 70 now) that to turn out in all weathers and, with map in hand, try to find my way across a city to a particular school, remembering that I must be there for a certain time, is hard work.
+I am getting to the age (for I am a grandmother aged 77 now) that to turn out in all weathers and, with map in hand, try to find my way across a city to a particular school, remembering that I must be there for a certain time, is hard work.
 It is much easier to go to my computer screen and be welcomed into a school via their large screen, stay for a while and then not to have to make a long journey home through traffic.
 Life is getting easier, for certain.
 To me, as an older person (well old really, ha ha) school classrooms = cold germs.
 I get terrible colds with bronchitis, so skype visits suit me much better, and I don't have to find my way in a car through streets that I don't know.
 For you, the cost is considerably cheaper.
 If you already have author visits, you will know that costs can vary from £250 to £500 for a day.
 A skype visit is much much cheaper and as I do short half hour visits, I can often pop into your class to follow up a project with them.

 If you are interested in doing a skype visit, (or video conferencing), you just need to book via paypal, and then contact me for a date.
 I give the school my skype address and arrange a quick test-run before the visit to make sure that everything is working well.
 I haven't yet had any problems.
 The only thing I would suggest is that your camera is put in a position where I can see all of the class and where they can come to the camera with their questions.
-I say this because recently I went to a school in America and the teacher held the camera in her hand and she was moving it around the class as children spoke.
+I say this because went to a school in America and the teacher held the camera in her hand and she was moving it around the class as children spoke.
 I felt quite sea-sick with all of this movement and had to ask her to just put the camera where I could see everyone, ha ha.
 I felt a bit like someone sitting in the back seat of a car - but probably worse!

 Oh, skype visits are just great and so easy.
-If you haven' done one with your own school, why not.
-You need a large whiteboard in your classroom, and a camera (do get a reasonably-priced one) on the wall which will show all the children.
+If you haven't done one with your own school, why not?
+You need a large screen in your classroom, and a camera (do get a reasonably-priced one) on the wall which will show all the children.
 I have visited schools millions of miles from my home, and there is no problem with seeing me on the screen I can assure you.
 I am getting old for certain, but these children, who love my poems, will always remember in years when I'm not here, that I visited them, even though for some it was from across the world, read poems and sometimes wrote them for them, talked and laughed with them and gave them a lot of encouragement.
 I am so glad.
 Josie